StefanaAndreeva/samle-project-repo/ARCHITECTURE - Copy.md

 ##### Ui libraries
 * hold presentational components which are used by the feature components in the feature lib
 * do not know data-services, they are getting the data passed in via @Input() decorated properties and help us to show the data they received
-* They only care about how things have to look, not where the data comes from
+* they only care about how things have to look, not where the data comes from

 ##### Data-Access libraries
 * abstracting the data access and calls to a backend API like NodeJS, ASP.NET Core, etc.
-* all files related to state management also reside in a data-access folder (by convention, they can be grouped under a +state folder under src/lib).
+* all files related to state management also reside in a data-access folder (by convention, they can be grouped under a +state folder under src/lib)

 ##### Utility libraries
 * things which are shared over that feature
-* if you need some services over the complete feature, this is your place.
+* if you need some services over the complete feature, this is your place
+* there is no framework-specific code, the library is simply a collection of utilities or pure functions

+##### Domain (additional)
+* main logic of the domain
+* contains the domain models (classes, interfaces, types) that are used by the domain
+* provides façade services for maintaining encapsulation.

+## Example
+In terms of the Monorepo vertical division (feature modules) can be seen as MFE apps that organize the libraries, which implement all the logic from the layerd architecture - core, abstract and presentation layers (horizontal division)

+├── apps

+    ├── user-manager-app

+    └── user-manager-app-e2e

+├── libs

+    ├── user-manager-app                    <---- grouping folder (by scope - domain)

+        ├── domain                          <---- lib (abstraction layer - facade)

+        ├── feature-user-manager            <---- lib (presentationl layer - smart components)

+        ├── ui                              <---- lib (presentationl layer - dump components)

+        ├── data-access                     <---- lib (core layer - async services + state)

+        └── util                            <---- lib (specific util functions if any)

+    ├── shared                              <---- grouping folder (by scope - shared)

+        ├── 3rd-party-ui-components-lib     <---- lib (completely-generic, pushable)

+        ├── custom-ui-components-lib        <---- lib (completely-generic, pushable)

+        ├── styles                          <---- lib (completely-generic, pushable)

+        ├── global-error-handler            <---- lib (completely-generic, pushable)

+        ├── authentication                  <---- lib (completely-generic, pushable)

+        ├── custom-form-validators          <---- lib (completely-generic, pushable)

+        ├── custom-form-controls            <---- lib (completely-generic, pushable)

+        ├── localization                    <---- lib (completely-generic, pushable)

+        ├── testing-helpers                 <---- lib (completely-generic, pushable)

+        ├── assets                          <---- lib (completely-generic, pushable)

+        ├── environment                     <---- lib (completely-generic)

+        ├── user-manager-app                <---- grouping folder (the domain)

+            ├── feature-shell               <---- lib (not-generic-but-shared)

+            ├── feature-dashboard           <---- lib (not-generic-but-shared)

+            └── data-access                 <---- lib (not-generic-but-shared)